tensorflow/datasets/docs/catalog/overview.md

 # Datasets

-Note: The datasets documented here are from `HEAD` and so not all are available in the current `tensorflow-datasets` package.
-They are all accessible in our nightly package `tfds-nightly`.
+Note: The datasets marked with `nights-stay` are available only in the TFDS nightly package `tfds-nightly`.

 --------------------------------------------------------------------------------